About this Site

 Chock Chin was the patriarch of a large Chinese family who lived in the early 1900’s in the beautiful Hanalei valley on the island of Kauai, Hawaii.

 He had a remarkable life of adventure, courage, and entrepreneurship.
-Despite his position as eldest son and heir of an old and prosperous Cantonese family, he cast off the privileges of rank and sought a new life in the West.
-In 1883 at the age of 18, he sailed to Hawaii in 1883 at the age of 18, and built a series of businesses that eventually employed many residents of Kauai.
+Befitting his responsibilities as eldest son and heir of an old aristocratic Cantonese family, he set out to save his family by earning money abroad during a time of great financial hardship and famine in China. and sought a new life in the West.
+In 1883 at the age of 18, he sailed to take his first place as a paniolo on one of the King’s cattle ranches in Ka’u on the Big Island.
+At some point he moved to Kauai to be near relatives of his grandmother’s clan, and built a series of businesses that eventually employed many residents of Kauai.

 Most importantly, he was a devoted father and grandfather.
 He had four wives and a total of sixteen children, not all of whom survived to adulthood.
 His plantations, stores, restaurants, gardens, and vast household were all excellent arenas for teaching children to be responsible with assignments, hard workers, smart money managers, and focused on achieving excellence.